 - Reindeer herding is one of the main attributes of Chukotka.
 Basically, this type of livestock is occupied by indigenous people.
 There are reindeer-breeding sovkhozes, which provide an economic basis for the life and work of large groups of the population.
 Is this type of activity profitable?
 While it is difficult to say, but we are trying to bring to our land the effective experience of other northern countries, for example Finland or Sweden.
 There, reindeer herding has long been a profitable business.

-And today our reindeer herders are building, we can say, successful partnership relations with colleagues from these countries.
+And today our reindeer herders are building, one might say, successful partnerships with colleagues from these countries.
 Their specialists come to us, ours to them.
-The plans for the coming years are to create a joint company with representatives from these countries, which would meet the most modern industry standards - on the basis of reindeer husbandry in Pevek.
-It - the largest in Chukotka, has 26 thousand heads.
+The plans for the coming years are to create a joint company with representatives from these countries, which would meet the most modern industry standards, on the basis of a reindeer herding farm in Pevek.
+It is the largest in Chukotka, with 26 thousand heads.

-The first step on this path is going to be done this year already - to build a killer complex in Pevek.
-Its main products will be meat, which we eventually want to export.
-Cutting from a deer is a delicacy, in Europe it costs 80 euro per kilogram.
-Well, and of course, offal - skin, bones, deer pant - is also a very valuable commodity, with which it is very beneficial to enter the foreign market.
+We are going to take the first step on this path already this year - to build a slaughter complex in Pevek.
+Its main product will be meat, with which we want to export over time.
+Deer tenderloin is a delicacy product, in Europe it costs 80 euros per kilogram.
+And, of course, by-products - hides, bones, deer antlers - are also a very valuable commodity, with which it is very profitable to enter the foreign market.

 - Returning to subsoil use as the main economic component - will there be enough gold reserves for a long time?